 Michael Hsu, AIA IIDA 2019 IIDA Oregon Design Juror

-We drew upon rich exterior character to create modern spaces that are building and era appropriate, rooted in Portland’s distinctive historic context.
-Terrazzo, stone, plaster, brass, and walnut feature alongside authentic and patched terrazzo, exposed concrete ceilings, and re-discovered stone elevator fronts.
-Department store shoppers had long used the building’s historic clock as a meeting place – popularizing the phrase ‘meet me under the clock’.
-This clock was incorporated as a central feature of the lobby and still marks a place for people to meet.
+We drew upon the building’s rich exterior character to create modern spaces that are era-appropriate, rooted in Portland’s distinctive historic context.
+Terrazzo, stone, plaster, brass, and walnut elements are featured alongside authentic and patched terrazzo, exposed concrete ceilings, and re-discovered stone elevator fronts.
+Department store shoppers had long used the building’s historic clock as a meeting place, popularizing the phrase “Meet me under the clock.”
+This clock was incorporated as a central feature of the renovated lobby and still marks a place for people to meet.

-We also honored building history through referential patterns that are expressed through brass details.
-Terrazzo inlays illustrate phases of building construction and renovations, and the perforated screen hosts a simplified abstraction of a relief found on the building’s terracotta tile cladding.
+We also honored the building’s history through referential patterns expressed through brass details.
+Terrazzo inlays illustrate phases of the building’s construction and renovations over time, and the perforated screen presents a simplified abstraction of a relief found on the building’s terracotta tile cladding.
 The building’s repositioned brand was then overlaid through wayfinding and feature elements.

-A lobby coffee shop serves as an amenity to tenants, with its modern lines and walnut graining differentiate its operation within the space.
-A lush, deep-blue, 45-foot long sofa anchors the lobby’s central gathering space, while a basement amenities level supports tenants with a multi-use lounge, large meeting room, bike room and robust fitness facilities.
+A lobby coffee shop serves as an amenity to tenants, with its modern lines and walnut graining differentiating its operation within the space.
+A lush, deep blue 45-foot-long sofa anchors the lobby’s central gathering space, while a basement amenities level supports tenants with a multi-use lounge, a large meeting room, a bike room and robust fitness facilities.

-The historic use of the building as a department store resulted in internally focused floor plates that were ringed with stock rooms and window displays.
-To support the transformation to small-scale retail and office, we opened the perimeter to daylight and re-engaged two historic mid-block entries.
+The historic use of the building as a department store resulted in internally focused floorplates that were ringed with stock rooms and window displays.
+To support the transformation to small-scale retail and office spaces, we opened the perimeter to daylight and re-engaged two historic mid-block entries.
 Each new entry is marked by a steel and glass canopy, scaled and simply detailed to be respectful of the building’s ornate character.

 200,000 sf core renovation; 23,000 sf interior renovation